riccardobernardi/Manifold-Learning-and-Graph-Kernels/README.md

 ### 4.2 The available Manifold Techniques

-#### SDD Maps[edit]

-SDD Maps are fast manifold learning algorithms obtained by formulating the problem as a Laplacian Linear System.[4]
-This is done by replacing the quadratic weighted orthonormality constraints used in popular manifold learning techniques to prevent trivial solutions with a linear constraint that prevents the same.
-This converts the quadratically constrained quadratic optimization problem into a simpler formulation that is a linearly constrained quadratic optimization problem.
-Furthermore, in the case of SDD Maps, this problem is equivalent to solving a symmetric diagonally dominant (SDD) linear system which can be solved very fast using Spielman and Teng solvers for Laplacian Linear Systems.
-The work by Spielman/Teng on such solvers had won a Godel prize, and found many applications later on such as the SDD Maps.

-#### Isomap[edit]
+#### Isomap

 Isomap[5] is a combination of the Floyd–Warshall algorithm with classic Multidimensional Scaling.
 Classic Multidimensional Scaling (MDS) takes a matrix of pair-wise distances between all points and computes a position for each point.
 Isomap assumes that the pair-wise distances are only known between neighboring points, and uses the Floyd–Warshall algorithm to compute the pair-wise distances between all other points.
 This effectively estimates the full matrix of pair-wise geodesic distances between all of the points.
 Isomap then uses classic MDS to compute the reduced-dimensional positions of all the points.
 Landmark-Isomap is a variant of this algorithm that uses landmarks to increase speed, at the cost of some accuracy.

-#### Locally-linear embedding[edit]
+#### Locally-linear embedding

-Locally-Linear Embedding (LLE)[6] was presented at approximately the same time as Isomap.
+Locally-Linear Embedding (LLE) was presented at approximately the same time as Isomap.
 It has several advantages over Isomap, including faster optimization when implemented to take advantage of sparse matrix algorithms, and better results with many problems.
 LLE also begins by finding a set of the nearest neighbors of each point.
 It then computes a set of weights for each point that best describes the point as a linear combination of its neighbors.
 Finally, it uses an eigenvector-based optimization technique to find the low-dimensional embedding of points, such that each point is still described with the same linear combination of its neighbors.
 LLE tends to handle non-uniform sample densities poorly because there is no fixed unit to prevent the weights from drifting as various regions differ in sample densities.
 LLE has no internal model.

 LLE computes the barycentric coordinates of a point X**i based on its neighbors X**j.
 The original point is reconstructed by a linear combination, given by the weight matrix W**ij, of its neighbors.
 The reconstruction error is given by the cost function E(W).